hammertux/slab/slab_allocator.md

 ## Concluding Thoughts

-In this writeup i have covered the basics of two of the memory allocators that live in the Linux kernel, i.e., Buddy allocator and Slab allocator.
+In this writeup I have covered the basics of two of the memory allocators that live in the Linux kernel, i.e., Buddy allocator and Slab allocator.
 By this point it should be somewhat clear how they work together in order to increase memory usage.
-I have covered how SLAB and SLUB differ without having explained SLOB (for now).
-I might cover vmalloc() in the future as well.
+I have covered how SLAB and SLUB differ and gave a brief explanation of SLOB.
+I might cover vmalloc() in the future as well, possibly in a separate post.
 Hopefully the `mm` subtree is now _slightly_ less scary :).

 ## References